3 investment strategies to navigate the stock market in 2021 - ExBulletin

 1. Maintain a long-term vision

 It’s easy to get caught up in the daily movements of the stock market, especially during times of volatility.
-While 2021 has been an incredible year for investors, many experts are warning that the market is overvalued and needs a correction.
+While 2021 has been an incredible year for investors, many experts warn that the market is overvalued and due for a correction.

 Market declines can be intimidating and it can be tempting to sell your stocks or stop investing altogether if the market deteriorates.
 However, these tactics can be risky, and you may lose more than you earn if you sell at the wrong time.